Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Bass Headphones - Spring 2023 Reviews
+The 7 Best Bass Headphones of 2024

 Best Bass Headphones

-We’ve tested over 720 pairs of headphones, and below are our recommendations for the best bass wireless headphones that won’t sacrifice too much detail for a bass-heavy sound.
-These picks aren't the ones with the highest scores in the bass accuracy category box but the ones with the most enjoyable bass performance, even if their bass isn't accurate.
+We've tested over 810 pairs of headphones, and below are our recommendations for the best bass wireless headphones that won't sacrifice too much detail for a bass-heavy sound.
+These picks aren't the ones with the highest scores in the bass accuracy category box but instead are the ones with the most enjoyable bass performance, even if their bass isn't accurate.
 See our recommendations for the best headphones for music, the best earbuds for bass, and the best audiophile headphones.

 1. Best Bass Headphones

-Their very comfortable fit is well-suited for long listening sessions, and they have a powerful noise cancelling (ANC) system to help block out background noise.
+They have a very comfortable fit for most people, and their powerful noise cancelling (ANC) system helps block out background noise so you can focus on your music.
 Thanks to their multi-device pairing, you can connect them with up to two devices simultaneously.
-Their over 37 hours of continuous playback time will easily last through long days on the go too, and they have an auto-off timer to conserve battery life if you forget to power them off.
-If you're looking for over-ears with an even longer continuous playback time, try the Sennheiser MOMENTUM 4 Wireless.
-They last over 60 hours continuously, and you can use them while charging.
-However, their noise cancelling isn't quite as impressive.
+Their over 37 hours of continuous playback time will easily last through long days on the go, and they have an auto-off timer to conserve battery life if you forget to power them off.

 See our review